Inflation hits record 10% in 19 EU countries using euro

 FRANKFURT, Germany (AP) — Inflation in the European countries using the euro currency has broken into double digits as prices for electricity and natural gas soar, signaling a looming winter recession for one of the globe’s major economies as higher prices undermine consumers’ spending power.

+Higher interest rates make it more expensive for people and businesses to borrow, invest and spend, dampening demand for goods and thus restraining inflation.
+Inflation is far above the ECB’s goal of 2% considered best for the economy.

+Central banks around the world are rapidly raising rates, led by the U.S. Federal Reserve, which is aiming to bring down inflation that hit 8.3% in August.
+Eurozone inflation has eclipsed the United Kingdom’s 9.9% registered last month.

-European officials say the cutbacks in pipeline gas from Russia’s state-owned exporter Gazprom are energy blackmail aimed at pressuring and dividing European governments over Western sanctions against Russia and their support for Ukraine, including weapons deliveries.
+European officials call the natural gas cutbacks from Russia energy blackmail aimed at pressuring and dividing European governments over Western sanctions and their support for Ukraine.
+Russia blames technical problems.

-Higher gas prices feed through into higher heating bills and higher electricity costs because natural gas is used to generate power, heat homes and run factories.
+The rising gas prices that have resulted mean higher heating bills and higher electricity costs because natural gas is used to generate power, heat homes and run factories.

+European Union energy ministers on Friday adopted a windfall levy on profits by fossil fuel companies and other measures to ease the energy crisis, while individual countries also have allocated hundreds of billions to provide relief to households and businesses.

-Prices in Germany, the largest single eurozone economy, rose 10.9%, hitting double digits for the first time in decades.
-Germany plans to spend up to 200 billion euros ($195 billion) helping consumers and businesses cope with surging gas bills.
+With consumer prices in Germany rising by 10.9%, hitting double digits for the first time in decades, the government announced plans to spend up to 200 billion euros ($195 billion) to help with surging gas bills in Europe’s largest single economy.

 Chancellor Olaf Scholz said Thursday that the government was reactivating an economic stabilizing fund previously used during the global financial crisis and the coronavirus pandemic.

-Shoppers at a weekly outdoor market in Cologne, Germany, said higher food prices and utility bills were on their minds.

-“I’m already looking a lot more for special offers,” said Myriam Maierhofer, a 64-year-old trainer and coach for staff development.
-“I don’t throw away so much so quickly, so I’ve become more economical with food.
-And this morning, I also turned down the heating in the rooms again.”

-Christian Schrader, 35, is less worried about food prices but said that “you start to think about which rooms need to be heated in the flat and try to explain to the children that we only play in one room.”
+Christian Schrader, 35, who was shopping at the market in Cologne, was less worried about food prices but said that “you start to think about which rooms need to be heated in the flat and try to explain to the children that we only play in one room.”

 A bigger worry was “the social dimension,” he said.
 “Inflation has often been a driver for social division, for extreme tendencies, for populism.
 This dimension worries me more.”